Julius and Ethel Rosenberg: Arrest

-In January 1950, the U.S. discovered that Klaus Fuchs, a German refugee theoretical physicist working for the British mission in the Manhattan Project, had given key documents to the Soviets throughout the war.
+In January 1950, the U.S. discovered that Klaus Fuchs, a German refugee and theoretical physicist working for the British mission in the Manhattan Project, had given key documents to the Soviets throughout the war.
 Fuchs identified his courier as American Harry Gold, who was arrested on May 23, 1950.
 On June 15, 1950, David Greenglass was arrested by the FBI for espionage and soon confessed to having passed secret information on to the USSR through Gold.
-He also claimed that his sister Ethel's husband Julius Rosenberg had convinced David's wife Ruth to recruit him while visiting him in Albuquerque, New Mexico, in 1944.
+He also claimed that Julius Rosenberg had convinced David's wife Ruth to recruit him while visiting him in Albuquerque, New Mexico, in 1944.
 He said Julius had passed secrets and thus linked him to the Soviet contact agent Anatoli Yakovlev.
 This connection would be necessary as evidence if there was to be a conviction for espionage of the Rosenbergs.

-On July 17, 1950, Julius Rosenberg was arrested on suspicion of espionage based on David Greenglass's confession.
-On August 11, 1950, Ethel Rosenberg was arrested after testifying before a grand jury (see section, below).
+On July 17, 1950, Julius was arrested on suspicion of espionage, based on David Greenglass's confession.
+On August 11, 1950, Ethel was arrested after testifying before a grand jury.
 Another conspirator, Morton Sobell, fled with his family to Mexico City after Greenglass was arrested.
-They took assumed names and he tried to figure out a way to reach Europe without a passport.
+They took assumed names, and he tried to figure out a way to reach Europe without a passport.
 Abandoning that effort, he returned to Mexico City.
 He claimed that he was kidnapped by members of the Mexican secret police and driven to the U.S. border, where he was arrested by U.S. forces.
-The U.S. government claimed Sobell was arrested by the Mexican police for bank robbery on August 16, 1950, and extradited the next day to the United States in Laredo, Texas.
+The U.S. government claimed Sobell was arrested by the Mexican police for bank robbery on August 16, 1950, and he was extradited the next day to the United States in Laredo, Texas.